Important

 The package currently works with the following APIs:

-Note: See the Terms of Use page for GFW APIs for information on our API licenses and rate limits.
+Note: See the Terms of Use page for Global Fishing Watch APIs for information on our API licenses and rate limits.

 Installation